pattern-lab/edition-node-grunt/README.md

 `npm` is a dependency management and package system which can pull in all of the Grunt Edition's dependencies for you.
 To accomplish this:

-* download or `git clone` this repository to an install location.

-* run the following

-    ```
-    cd install/location
-    npm install
-    ```

-Running `npm install` from a directory containing a `package.json` file will download all dependencies defined within.

 #### Install the Grunt Edition of Pattern Lab Node as a Dependency

 Most people want to run Pattern Lab Node standalone and not as a dependency.
 If you wish to install as a dependency you can do the following: